Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - `scripts/init-vm-cloudinit.sh` — script transferred and run on the clone in Phase 2
 - `infra/` — template VM preparation tools:
   - `prevent-cloud-init.sh` — installs the files below to manage base setting and prevent template VM from accidental invocation of cloud-init, etc.
-    - `cloud.cfg`, `infra/99-template-maint.cfg`
+    - `cloud.cfg`, `cloud.cfg.d/99-template-maint.cfg`
   - `enable-cloudinit-service.sh` — helper to ensure cloud-init services enabled
-  - `req-pkg-cloudinit.txt`, `infra/req-pkg-cloudinit-full.txt` — package lists
+  - `req-pkg-cloudinit.txt` (optional `infra/req-pkg-cloudinit-full.txt`) — required rpm package lists
 - `spool/` — the script writes per-VM output to spool/<new_vm_name>/ (`dummy.txt` is included merely for this empty folder to exist in GitHub repository)

 ---

 ## Requirements / Pre-setup

-Admin host (PowerShell environment — Windows is the primary target):
+Admin host (PowerShell environment — Windows 2019+/11 is the primary target):
-- Windows (PowerShell) or PowerShell Core (Windows admin host is assumed)
+- Windows PowerShell (5.1+)
-- VMware PowerCLI (VMware.VimAutomation.Core)
+- VMware PowerCLI (v13.3+ recommended)
 - powershell-yaml module
-- mkisofs (Win32 mkisofs from cdrtfe is the expected binary by default; see mkisofs notes below)
+- mkisofs (Win32 mkisofs from [cdrtfe](https://sourceforge.net/projects/cdrtfe/) is the expected binary by default; see mkisofs notes below)
-- Clone or unzip this repository.
-The repository contains a pre-created `spool/` directory (a dummy file is included so the folder exists).
-The script will create `spool/<new_vm_name>/` at runtime.
+- Clone this repository or unzip the ziped folder from Assets (hereinafter called *"script_home"*)

 Template VM (example: RHEL9):
+  Template is a VM you tailored (this kit won't provide).
+It may consist of considerable minimal resources, e.g., 2 CPUs, 2.1GB memory, 8GB primary disk, 2GB swap / 500MB kdump disks with 'Thin' vmdk format, all of which can be automatically expanded by the capabilities of this kit during provisioning.

 - open-vm-tools
 - cloud-init, cloud-utils-growpart (dracut-config-generic is optional if you need dracut operations)
 - A CD/DVD drive present on the VM (seed ISO is attached to the CD drive)
 - Copy `infra/` to the template VM and run `prevent-cloud-init.sh` as root to prepare cloud-init base setting and protect the template
-- **important:** one administrative user to assign to `username:` in parameter file.
-This local system user account is necessary for VIX/Guest Operations API such as `Copy-VMGuestFile` / `Invoke-VMScript` PowerCLI comdlets; the user must exist and is allowed to execute at least `/bin/bash` as root via `sudo` (`NOPASSWD` is not necessary).
+- One administrative user to assign to `username` in parameter file.
+This local system user account is necessary for VIX/Guest Operations API such as `Copy-VMGuestFile` / `Invoke-VMScript` comdlets; the user must exist and is allowed to execute at least `/bin/bash` as root via `sudo` (`NOPASSWD` is not necessary).

+**Important:** The partitions that need to be expanded must be the **LAST** partion in the disks, otherwize expantion is theoretically impossible.
+Script limitations (for now):
+- Supported filesystem: `ext2/3/4` and `swap`
+- LVM is not supported

 Line endings:
 - PowerShell scripts and params YAML: CRLF (Windows)